Methodology

 - Power: Companies planning to develop new coal-fired power capacity of at least 100 MW.

-- Mining: Companies engaged in coal exploration activities, planning to develop new coal mines or extending existing coal mines.
+- Mining: Companies engaged in coal exploration activities, planning to develop new coal mines, extending their coal mines or the life of coal mines by applying for new permits.

 - Services: Companies involved in the development or expansion of coal transportation assets or other coal-related infrastructure such as coal-to-gas facilities.